Predelnik/DSpellCheck/README.md

 * Fix long lag of suggestion box on windows xp systems (at least it certainly appeared on virtual machines).
 * Rise stability a little bit.

+v1.2.6.1
+* Fix crash on Notepad++ exit in some cases.
+* Fix Aspell multiple languages not being correctly updated